 Let's start by admitting that we all have preconceived ideas that push us to turn up our noses before we even taste new food.
 It's almost as if we doubt that our taste buds have ever evolved, which leads to certain foods earning a bad reputation.

 In order to ensure you're getting all the nourishment you need, you have to be more open-minded.
 When it comes to superfoods, explore and experiment to discover what activates your food biases.
 One quick hack: shredding, pureeing, and dicing are all effective ways to sneak these foods into your meals.

 Subscribe to Splendid Spoon

-Do you find that Fall is your busy season?
+Do you find that winter is your busy season?
 If you're not sure that you'll have the time to cook tasty meals that include superfoods, Splendid Spoon is the meal delivery service for you.

 Splendid Spoon views your refrigerator similar to a medicine cabinet.
 They offer delicious, nutrient-rich meals you can trust.
-Try Fall favorites like the Butternut Squash Ratatouille Soup and the Sweet Potato Quinoa Grain Bowl.
+Try holiday favorites like the Butternut Squash Ratatouille Soup and the Sweet Potato Quinoa Grain Bowl.

 All of Splendid Spoon's smoothies, soups, and bowls are low in sugar and sodium but rich in diverse superfoods that can help keep you maintain a healthy and energized routine all winter long.

 Splendid Spoon gives you access to clean superfoods with ready-to-eat meals, so you can create amazing meals that help boost your energy.